-Canvas is the learning management system (LMS) for the University of the Incarnate Word.
-It provides instructors with the means to establish an online presence and distribute learning materials through one convenient platform.
-Using Canvas, instructors can communicate with their students, create learning modules, distribute instructional materials, host discussions, grade assignments, provide feedback on instruction, and much more.
+Canvas is the learning management system (LMS) for the University of the Incarnate Word and provides instructors with the means to establish an online presence and distribute learning materials through one convenient platform.
+By using Canvas, instructors can communicate with their students, create learning modules, distribute instructional materials, host discussions, grade assignments, provide feedback on instruction, and much more.

 Follow the resources on this page to get started with Canvas and learn how to make the most out of your Canvas course.
 This page is meant for instructors, if you are a student visit the Learning with Canvas webpage.

 Note: If you cannot login to Cardinal Apps or haven't received a proper UIW email and password, please contact the UIW Help Desk at email@example.com or (210) 829-2721

 Once you're familiar with logging into Canvas via Cardinal Apps, start by downloading and reviewing the Canvas Highlights and Best Practices document below.
 Within, you'll get a glance at the most important aspects of building and managing a course in Canvas.

 A sandbox is a new, empty course shell created solely for you that nobody else can see.
 Sandboxes are self-contained, so there's no stakes involved and no reason to worry about messing anything up.